Grasslands National Park: East Block

 The East Block of the park is located about an hour's drive south of Assiniboia on the south side of the Wood Mountain Hills in Census Division No. 3.
-The interpretive centre is in the McGowan House at the new Rock Creek Campground and the information centre is at the museum in Wood Mountain Regional Park.
-The East Block is more of a wilderness area but has views of the badlands of Rock Creek, the Cretaceous–Paleogene boundary, and prairie skies.
+The interpretive centre is in the McGowan House at the Rock Creek Campground and the information centre is at the museum in Wood Mountain Regional Park.
+The East Block is more of a wilderness area but has views of the Rock Creek Badlands (also known as Killdeer Badlands), the Cretaceous–Paleogene boundary, and prairie skies.
 A one-lane, 11 km parkway traverses the Rock Creek Badlands.
 The East Block contains the Grasslands National Park (east) (SK 023) Important Bird Area.